 - With the “ground” removed from under the capacitor mounting pads

 Transmission lines are linear circuits, so all things being equal, it should not matter where they are located.
 As long as there are no vias used to connect them it will not matter where they are located.
 In other words, if the traces remain on the same layer as the component mounting pads, it won’t matter where they are located.

 As long as the data rates are low, below about 3 Gb/S, even with connecting vias it won’t matter where they are located.
 Reference 1 at the end of this chapter is a discussion of how vias used to connect to component pins and to change layers may cause serious problems at high data rates.
 (See reference 1.)
 The design guide for PCIExpress has a section dealing with how to deal with the vias required for the connector pins.

-There is a rule of thumb that states that removing the ground under the mounting pads of the AC coupling capacitors improves signal integrity.
+There is a rule of thumb that states; removing the ground under the mounting pads of the AC coupling capacitors improves signal integrity.
 This rule is not accompanied by any proof that this is necessary or valuable.
-The author has constructed a test PCB with identical differential pairs using AC coupling capacitors one with the ground removed under the mounting pads and one with the ground intact.
+The author has constructed a test PCB with identical differential pairs using AC coupling capacitors, one with the ground removed under the mounting pads, and one with the ground intact.
 The measured data showed that there was very little difference.
 What difference there was showed that removing the ground caused a small amount of degradation as compared to leaving the ground intact.

 Figure 4.9 LVDS Differential Pair

 MANAGING LOSS IN THE DATA PATH